HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   <span style="color:MediumPurple">Ĝejda</span> was thinking long-term.
-  Fortunately, as she is perfectly aligned to the values of her architect (who, by the way, is a bit of a hermit), she does care about humanity- at least a little bit.
+  Fortunately, as she is perfectly aligned to the values of her architect
+  (just your average human, if not a bit of a hermit), she does care about humanity- at least a little bit.
   <span style="color:MediumPurple">Ĝejda</span>
   eventually decided to settle down and build,